blabla1337/skf-flask/skf/markdown/knowledge_base/100-knowledge_base--Log_injection--.md

 **Solution:**

-You should consider these three controls when implementing loggin systems.
+You should consider these three controls when implementing logging systems.

 - Design: If at all possible, avoid logging data that came from external inputs.